Bitcoin Ireland - the ultimate guide to Bitcoin. We review some of the best crypto hardware wallets and exchanges!

 The original blockchain contains blocks from computers that have not been updated, however it can also accept blocks from computers updated with the new software.
 The new chain contains blocks only from upgraded computers, which have chosen to support the new rules.
 Once the new chain reaches the majority it will become the valid chain.

-We use affiliate and referral links on Crypto Review website.
-These include Ledger, Trezor, Binance, CoinBase, GDax, CEX & LocalBitcoins.
+We use affiliate and referral links on the Crypto Review .ie website.
+These include Ledger, Trezor, KeepKey, Binance, CoinBase, CoinBase Pro, Changelly, KuCoin, CEX & LocalBitcoins.
 By using affiliate and referral links, meaning at no additional costs to you we earn a commission if you click through and make a purchase.
-We use this commission towards the maintenance and hosting of this website.
+We use this commission towards the maintenance and hosting of the website.
+Thank you for visiting our crypto site and you have found our Bitcoin Ireland information useful.